About Sean Rogers, MD

 Dr. Rogers is a board-certified neurologist and fellowship-trained movement disorders specialist.
 He became a part of the Inova Neurology practice with the launch of the Inova Parkinson's and Movement Disorders Center in 2015.

-He serves as Co-Medical Director of the Inova Parkinson's and Movement Disorder Center and Medical Director of the Inova Memory Disorders Program.
+He serves as Medical Director of the Inova Memory Disorders Program.

 Dr. Rogers specializes in the treatment of Parkinson’s disease, essential tremor, Huntington’s disease, tic disorders, dystonia, and other movement disorders, with specific training in deep brain stimulation (DBS) and botulinum toxin injections.
 He also has specialization in memory disorders such as including the different forms of dementia (including Alzheimer’s disease), stroke, brain injury or infection.

 He serves as an Assistant Professor of Neurology at the Virginia Commonwealth University School of Medicine, Inova Campus.

 He became interested in clinical neurology while completing his PhD working with Alzheimer’s disease and frontotemporal dementia patients.
 Dr. Rogers chose to focus on movement disorders because of the dramatic impact that the current pharmacological and technological treatments can have on patients' lives.
 As part of the medical leadership Inova Parkinson’s and Movement Disorders Center, and Inova Memory Program, Dr. Rogers aspires to help patients restore their quality of life.